 Joining an academic club is a great way to make friends and get to know your professors.
 But academic clubs are also an excellent way to build a support network, find study groups and become a more successful student.

-For more information about physics and engineering clubs and organizations, you can contact your faculty advisor or visit our “AXES” database of clubs and organizations to find the best fit for your interests.
+For more information about physics and engineering clubs and organizations, you can contact your faculty advisor to find the best fit for your interests.